pipefan413/millions-of-voices/README3.txt

 -----   RELEASE INFORMATION   --------------------------------------------------
 --------------------------------------------------------------------------------

-This file catalogues key information about the various tracks included in this release.
+This file catalogues key information about the various audio tracks included in this release.
 Sources are included where known.

 It is possible that I might discover new information that will render this file outdated, so I will upload any changes to an online version here: